emilio33/SD_model/README.md

 # SD_model
-SD model of of the impact of tourism in whales
+SD model of the impact of tourism in whales.
+It is an initial model based on numbers for the Ojo de Liebre Lagoon